 Buffer Zone: A clearly defined and identifiable boundary area bordering an organic production site that is established to limit application of, or contact with, prohibited substances from an adjacent area.

-Certification Body: The body that conducts (grants) certification, as distinct from standard-setting and inspection.
+Certification Body: The body that conducts (grants) certification, as distinct from standard setting and inspection.

 Compost: Decayed organic material used as a fertility amendment in agricultural production, produced by a combination of actions over time by microbes, invertebrates, temperature, and other elemental factors (e.g., moisture content, aeration).
 Composted material shows practically no substantive indication as to the original substrate(s) from which it was made.